-The MRV-F300 doesn’t disappoint and it’s a great performer and definitely a great value.
+The MRV-F300 doesn’t disappoint as it’s a great performer – and definitely a great value, too!

 Is it small?
 It sure is!
 However, thanks to the superior Alpine design quality both music reproduction and power output are impressive for such a compact size.
 It's a great performer musically and I love it.
 While many similarly priced class D amps by nature have a higher noise level than conventional Class A/B amps, Alpine has done a great job in minimizing noise.
 Music is crisp, loud, and most of all enjoyable.
 This is an excellent amplifier for both aftermarket or factory stereos - with its small size it can fit safely away under seats or in storage areas.
 Factory systems gain the additional benefit of an auto-on sensing feature when the speaker level inputs are used.
 Not only that, but the included snap-on end caps round off a great-looking appearance nicely...and it's priced close to the same as lower-quality competition models.
 Don't pass this one up!

 - Excellent sound for a Class D amp